In the commercial law field, contract audits are advisable and the application of the E-Commerce Directive will be affected.

 What are the key changes and what actions can be taken?

-- Action: conduct a contract audit to identify problem provisions, and consider discussing with counter-parties in advance of Brexit whether to amend problematic drafting or to put in place new contractual provisions
+- Action: conduct a contract audit to identify problem provisions, and consider discussing with counter-parties whether to amend problematic drafting or to put in place new contractual provisions

 - Brexit could have commercial and profitability implications for individual contracts as a result of impacts upon exchange rates, tariffs, free movement of people & goods, etc